Have you ever had difficulties with finding inspiration for your photography?

 44. Frans Lanting

-For three decades he has documented wildlife from the Amazon to Antarctica to promote understanding about the Earth.
+He has documented the wildlife from the Amazon to Antarctica for three decades.
+He wanted to promote understanding of the Earth.

 43. Martin Schoeller